 I stopped eating meat nearly 3 months ago now and I feel much better for it!
 But hang on!
 I don’t really feel it’s not eating meat that’s done this as I know lots of people who eat meat and do great.
 I feel, for me, that it has meant that I have started eating more vegetables and pulses to replace the meat and what we do know is that those things create a healthier gut biome.

 I have also started experimenting with fermented foods.
 Fermented foods have lots of good bacteria in them that promote good health.
 I have started to make and drink Kombucha… and I’m going to stick my neck out here, only 7 days into drinking it and say, it definitely has had a positive effect on me overall as well as my guts and bowels improving!
 I’ve also been eating fermented beetroot and fermented courgette… and I’ll post how I’ve done that soon.
 They are essentially a sauerkraut which is traditionally made with cabbage.
+There some great advice about fermenting and more on the benefits of it on the City Homesteads website!
+Definitely worth a look!

 So, nutrition is the third element of my self care triangle.
 The other being exercise and sleep.
 I feel we need these three elements all working effectively in order to improve our well being and our productivity.
 We will all have a balance of how much of each we need to be getting right to be functioning at our max but we will need some of all of these things.
 Good quality sleep and the right amount is crucial.
 Throw in some exercise and some good food and we should be on the road to winning the productivity battle so that wether we’re at work, out for the night, chilling in front of the TV, doing jobs around the house, or playing with the children, we’ll be on top form while we do it, full of energy and enthusiasm to get the most out of each and every thing we do!